SAMS-UK/eDNA2IQI/README.md

 parameteroptions[3,3] <- “FALSE”
 ```

-You are ready to execute Step 1, this process can take several hours, if
+You are ready to execute Step 1, this process can take several hours,
-in doubt that the pipeline is progressing, the intermediate directories
+depending on the number of samples.
+If you are in doubt that the
+pipeline is progressing, the intermediate directories can be checked
-can be checked via windows explorer for ongoing population.
-Note however
+via a file explorer for ongoing population.
+Note however that during
-that during certain steps such as error learning, no intermediate files
+certain steps such as error learning, no intermediate files
 will be created.

 ``` r